Lekan-E/Sports-League-Booking-and-Registration-System/README.md

 For this database, I would be creating 3 users, the details are below

 - **Admin**: The user should be able to perform all actions on the database from creating, querying, changing and deleting instructors, members, bookings, facilities etc.
--**Facilitator**: The facilitator should be able to check and query the facilitator and facilities tables and should be able to update their personal details on the facilitator table.
+- **Facilitator**: The facilitator should be able to check and query the facilitator and facilities tables and should be able to update their personal details on the facilitator table.
 They should also be able to view booking details and bookings for the week
--**Users**: Users should be able to check and update their details on the membership table.
+- **Users**: Users should be able to check and update their details on the membership table.
 Members should be able to view available bookings should be able to make bookings.

 The script used to carry out this process is documented in my repository.